-Note: Similar to virtual backgrounds, you can change or add a filter while a meeting is underway.
-The process is very similar.
-Select the upward-facing arrow in the Start (or Stop) Video Camera icon.
-A menu should pop up on your screen, and from there, you can select Choose Video Filter.
-Zoom will then take you to the same Background & Filters location in your Settings menu to pick your filter.
+Note: Like virtual backgrounds, users have the ability to change or add a filter while a meeting is underway using a similar process.
+Click on the upward-facing arrow in the Start (or Stop) Video Camera icon.
+A menu will appear on your screen.
+Select Choose Video Filter, and Zoom will take you to the same Background & Filters location in your Settings menu to pick your filter.

 - Pro tips for improving the quality of your video calls

 - Windows 11: Everything we know about the next big Windows update

 - Amazon Echo Show 5 vs. Echo Show 8